karthik123-hash/karthik123-hash/README.md

 - 🔭 I have  graduated in Computer Science and Engineering.
-- 🌱 I’m currently learning c#.NET
+- 🌱 I’m currently learning c#.NET,React js
-- 👯 I’m looking to collaborate on YouTube.
-- 🤔 I’m looking for help with velocity*Documentation
 - 💬 Ask me about any tech realated stuff.